I am a Newton resident. How do I contact my City Councilor?

-Don’t know what ward you live in?
+DON’T KNOW WHAT WARD YOU LIVE IN?
 THIS MAP will tell you what ward you live in.

-Newton Bike & Pedestrian Task Force
+Newton Bicycle and Pedestrian Task Force

 Brookline Bicycle Advisory Committee

-“The committee mission is to encourage, plan for, advocate for, and advise about bicycling in the Town of Brookline.
+The committee mission is to encourage, plan for, advocate for, and advise about bicycling in the Town of Brookline.
 It advises the Transportation Board on matters related to cycling for commuting, general mobility and pleasure, with an emphasis on safety, education of the public, and bicycle access.”

 Biking Brookline